SamTomlinson/shooting_rayleigh/README.md

-# shooting_gotler
+# shooting_rayleigh
-Codes for shooting method for Gotler stability equation
+Codes for shooting method for rayleigh stability equation